 Inventory and connectivity

 The Devices page in the Tachyon Explorer shows you all the devices that have connected with Tachyon and their current connection status.
-There are two views provided that let you research the devices: the devices table and the devices dashboard, please refer to Checking inventory and connectivity - The Devices table and Checking inventory and connectivity - The Devices dashboard for more details.
+There are two views provided that let you research the devices: the devices table and the devices dashboard, please refer to The Devices Table and The Devices Dashboard for more details.

 Guaranteed State features